Education

 Feels Like Almost 10x more

-Read that again.
-The difference between 3% and 5% weekly is not "a bit more."
-It's nearly 10 times more money.
-That extra 2% per week, maybe one extra winning trade, compounds into a completely different life outcome.
+Read that twice.
+The gap between 3% and 5% weekly isn't "a bit more".
+It's almost 10 times more money.
+The extra 2% per week -- maybe one extra good trade -- is the difference between a comfortable account and a life-changing one.

 How It Grows: Year by Year